autoscale-app/node-queue-bullmq/README.md

 # Autoscale.app Node Queue (BullMQ)

-Node library that calculates [BullMQ] queue metrics for the [Autoscale.app] Agent.
+Node library that calculates [BullMQ] queue metrics for use with the [Autoscale.app] Agent.

 ## Installation